 The next United States Census will be conducted on April 1, 2020.
 The decennial Census is the official population count of our country, and it determines our fair share of federal funding and our federal representation in Congress.
 Much is at stake for our region in this next Census.
 That’s why the City of Seattle is partnering with King County and trusted community leaders to ensure you have the resources you need to know your rights and be counted in the U.S. 2020 Census.

 The Regional Census Fund (RCF) is a collaboration between the City of Seattle, King County, and Seattle Foundation to provide $1 million in funding to help community organizations prepare for the 2020 Census.
 The RCF will help community-based organizations conduct outreach to historically under-counted populations.

-The application period for the first round of the RCF has closed.
-The next round of funding is expected to take place in Fall 2019.
+The application period for the second round of the RCF is now open!
 All King County-based 501(c)3 organizations conducting Census outreach are encouraged to apply.
 Funds will be administered by the Seattle Foundation.